So you want to trade stocks.

 Here is a step-by-step walk-through of the execution of a simple trade on the NYSE.

-Below, I will walk you through an execution of a simple trade on a Stock Exchange, say The New York’s Stock Exchange, NYSE.
+Below, I will walk you through the execution of a simple trade on a Stock Exchange, says The New York’s Stock Exchange, NYSE.

 And that’s how it works in a nutshell!

 If you believe this is the way to go and want to get involved in Floor trading, you will be required to pass a screening process before trading on your chosen exchange.
 On top of that, the exchange will send you forms to complete, ask for fingerprint cards, and you will be required to pay an application fee of $90 (the fees may vary based on your chosen exchange).